 The capacity for impact protection is determined by direct measurement of the shock delivered through the helmet to a headform when the helmeted headform is dropped in a specified manner onto any of three unyielding anvils.

 Most motorcycle helmets are intended to accommodate a range of head sizes and shapes.
 Various thicknesses of resilient padding are sometimes placed within otherwise identical helmets during production or during fitting to configure the helmet to several different ranges of head size.
 This resilient padding does not significantly affect the way the helmet absorbs and attenuates impact and is not directly addressed in this Standard.

-The helmet must also resist penetration by projectiles such as parts of exploding engines or other damaged mechanical assemblies.
+The helmet must also resist penetration by sharp edged and pointed projections and projectiles.
 This capacity is tested by placing the helmet on a headform and dropping a metal cone of specified mass and geometry onto the shell.
 The tip of this cone must not penetrate to the headform.